-Michael R. Burgos and Marion, his wife of over twenty years, have eight children.
-Michael pastors Northwest Hills Community Church (SBC), a thriving multigenerational congregation in the heart of downtown Torrington, Connecticut.
+Michael R. Burgos and Marion, his wife of over twenty years, have nine children.
+Michael is the preaching pastor of Northwest Hills Community Church, a thriving multigenerational congregation in the heart of downtown Torrington, Connecticut.
 Northwest Hills Community Church is a cooperating church within the Southern Baptist Convention.

 Creedal Trinitarian, Classical Evangelical, Baptist, Reformed